brookinsconsulting/bccie/README.md

 The GNU GPL gives you the right to use, modify and redistribute BC CIE under certain conditions.
-The GNU GPL license is distributed with the software, see the file doc/LICENSE.
+The GNU GPL license is distributed with the software, see the file [LICENSE](LICENSE).

-It is also available at http://www.gnu.org/licenses/gpl.txt
+It is also available at [http://www.gnu.org/licenses/gpl.txt](http://www.gnu.org/licenses/gpl.txt)

-You should have received a copy of the GNU General Public License along with BC CIE in doc/LICENSE.
-If not, see http://www.gnu.org/licenses/.
+You should have received a copy of the GNU General Public License along with BC CIE in [LICENSE](LICENSE).
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 Using BC CIE under the terms of the GNU GPL is free (as in freedom).